Formula used

 Understanding Gratuity in India

-The Payment of Gratuity Act, 1972: Key Provisions
+- The Payment of Gratuity Act, 1972, is the primary legal framework.

 Why Use RupeeKit's Gratuity Calculator?